nominetresearch/microbit-networking-book-python/battleship/battleship.md

 Button A will be used to select the column number and button B will be used to select the row number.
 Then to fire a shot to (2,3), you will need to press button A twice, and press button B three times, and press both buttons A and button B together.
-To check your understanding, discuss with your teammate you can send a shot to (0,4).
+To check your understanding, discuss with your teammate how you can send a shot to (0,4).

 When you press both buttons to fire a shot, your program will send a message to your opponent’s micro:bit.
 So, for example, if you want to fire a shot at (4,4), you will